bsorrentino/bsorrentino/_posts/2024-02-10-how-to-stream-data-over-http.md

 On the client side we use [fetch API] to handle streaming response from the server.
 In this case we can [attach a Reader] to a response's body using `getReader()`, that locks to the stream and waits for each chunk of data sent by server.

 **Decoding the data chunks**
-> Since the data chunk are encoded we need to decode it first to be able to use it.
+> Since the data chunk is encoded we need to decode it first to be able to use it.

 #### Bonus 💯 : Wrap around the Reader with an asynchronous generator function